PoojaKishan06/sql-data-warehouse-project/documents/data_catalog.md

 # Data Catalog for Gold Layer

 ## Overview
-The Gold Layer represents business_level data, organized to support analytics and reporting.
+The Gold Layer represents business-level data, organized to support analytics and reporting.
 It includes **dimension tables** and **fact tables** focused on key business metrics.
 ---

 ## 1. **gold_dim_customers**